Anchoring Bias in Investing โ The Trap of Sticking to Old Prices

 Anchoring bias can trap investors like Ravi into holding poor investments.
 Suresh avoided this by focusing on current data and future potential instead of being tied to old numbers.

-In investing, the price you once paid doesn’t matter.
-What matters is whether the investment makes sense today.
+In investing, past purchase prices should not drive decisions โ what matters is whether the investment still makes sense today.

 Do You Find This Interesting?